Red Hat Linux Unleashed rhl50.htm

 You can write HTML documents in many ways: You can use an ASCII editor, a word processor, or a dedicated HTML tool.
 The choice of which method you use depends on personal preference and your confidence in HTML coding, as well as which tools you can easily obtain.
 Because many HTML-specific tools have checking routines or filters to verify that your documents are correctly laid out and formatted, they can be appealing.
 They also tend to be more friendly than non-HTML editors.
 On the other hand, if you are a veteran programmer or writer, you may want to stick with your favorite editor and use a filter or syntax checker afterward.

-One of the best sites to look for new editors and filters is Lipici unghii tehnice which contains an up-to-date list of offerings.
+One of the best sites to look for new editors and filters is Spray contra ejaculari precoce which contains an up-to-date list of offerings.

 You can use any ASCII editor to write HTML pages, including simple screen-oriented editors based on vi or emacs.
 They all enable you to enter tags into a page of text, but the tags are treated as words with no special meaning.
 There is no validity checking performed by simple editors, because they simply don't understand HTML.
 There are some extensions for emacs and similar full-screen editors that provide a simple template check, but they are not rigorous in enforcing HTML styles.